oliverbenee/ar21/Assignments/assignment_5.md

 ### Technique 1 - Theme plates.
 [Marker, Appearance]

 For our first interaction technique, we intend to let the user to create general themes in their rooms using marker interaction.
-We want to let the user print out XR markers representative of a desired theme, and have the user tie placed furniture on the marker.
+We want to let the user print out XR markers representative of a desired theme, and have the user tie placed artifacts to the marker.
 Any artifact, that is moved to this marker should change to the same material as that of the marker.
 Thus, the new object will fit the theme, that the user has decided for the area of the marker.

 [TODO: description]